Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 ## Protect the master branch

-It is a software engineering best practice to protect the master branch from direct check-ins.
+It's a software engineering best practice to protect the master branch from direct check-ins.
 Read [configuring protected branches](https://help.github.com/en/github/administering-a-repository/configuring-protected-branches) to learn more about protecting branches in GitHub.

+> **Important:** Branch protections are supported on public GitHub repositories, or if you have a GitHub Pro subscription.
+If you are using a personal GitHub account and you created your repository as a private repository, you will have to change your repository to be **public**.

 The GitHub Actions workflows in this repository are configured to run when a merge to master occurs, for example after a PR is merged.
 Branch Protections are not required for these events to occur, so setting branch protections is optional.

-> **Important:** Branch protections are supported on public GitHub repositories, or if you have a GitHub Pro subscription.
-If you are using a personal GitHub account and you created your repository as a private repository, you will have to change your repository to be **public**.

-If your organization does not have branch protection policies, configure branch protections as follows:
+Configure branch protections according to your established software engineering process.
+If you don't have established branch protection policies, configure branch protections as follows:

 1. Click the **Settings** tab on the home page of your repository.
 1. Select **Branches** in the left menu.